Skip to main content

 Getting Your All-on-4 Consultation

 If you’ve been struggling with missing teeth, deteriorating dentition, uncomfortable dentures, or failing dental work, All-on-4 may be your path to a restored smile and renewed confidence.
-Dr. Scott Bonin at Bonin Dental Care has extensive experience with full-mouth restoration and can review your candidacy during a comprehensive consultation.
+Dr. Scott Bonin at Bonin Dental Care reviews your candidacy during a comprehensive consultation, builds the treatment plan, coordinates the surgical phase with a trusted Sonoma County oral surgeon, and completes the final prosthetic arch himself.

 We serve patients throughout Sonoma County, from Windsor and Healdsburg to Santa Rosa and beyond.
 At your consultation, we’ll provide a detailed examination, take any needed imaging, answer all your questions, and provide a personalized, itemized treatment plan with a clear investment figure based on your specific case.